SEL-Columbia/dokomoforms/README.md

 # Local Dev Environment via Vagrant

 A [Vagrant](http://vagrantup.com) configuration is provided in order to get the application up and running quickly for local development.
-Vagrant creates a virtual machine and installs all of the necessary dependencies and prepare the database to run Dokomo. **You must have [virtualbox](https://www.virtualbox.org/) installed, as it is used as the virtual machine provider by Vagrant.**
+Vagrant creates a virtual machine, installs all of the necessary dependencies, and prepares the database to run Dokomo. **At present you must have [Virtualbox](https://www.virtualbox.org/) installed, as it is used as the virtual machine provider by Vagrant.**

+1. Make sure you have Virtualbox and Vagrant installed.
-1. After cloning the repo, `cd` into the root directory and run `vagrant up`.
+2. After cloning the repo, `cd` into the root directory and run `vagrant up`.
-2. The first time this is run, vagrant will download the appropriate virtual machine image and provision it -- this process may take several minutes depending on your network connection speed.
+3. The first time it's run, vagrant will download the appropriate virtual machine image and provision it -- this process may take several minutes depending on your network connection and cpu.
-3. Once it's complete, you can ssh into the virtual machine by running `vagrant ssh`.
+4. Once it's complete, you can ssh into the virtual machine by running `vagrant ssh`.
-4. The root directory of the application on your host machine is shared with the virtual machine's '/vagrant' directory.
-So once you've ssh'd in, you can navigate to `/vagrant` and start the application: `python3 webapp.py`
+5. The root directory of the application on your host machine is shared with the virtual machine's '/vagrant' directory.
+So once you've ssh'd in, you can navigate to `/vagrant` and start the application: `python webapp.py`